Everything is possible: constructing spectrahedra with prescribed facial dimensions: General construction

 The idea behind our construction lies in intersecting carefully selected convex sets to achieve the desired properties of their facial structure.
 To build some intuition, first note that complete facial dimension signatures are attained by simplices; i.e., for any nonnegative integer $n$, any $n$-dimensional simplex has the facial dimension signature of $\{0, 1, \ldots,n\}$.
 Also, any nonempty, pointed, $n$-dimensional polyhedron has the same signature.
 Using polyhedra that are not necessarily pointed, it is possible to obtain any set of contiguous nonnegative integers as a facial dimension signature (via taking a Minkowski sum of a suitable linear subspace and a suitable nonempty, pointed polyhedron).
 However, no other subset of nonnegative integers can be the facial dimension signature of a polyhedron.

-Next, to continue building some more intuition, suppose that we would like to construct a closed convex set whose faces have dimensions $\{0,2,3\}$.
+Next, to continue building some more intuition, suppose that we would like to construct a closed convex set whose facial dimension signature is $\{0,2,3\}$.
 If we start with the Euclidean ball, we already have faces of dimensions $0$ and $3$, so it remains to graft a two-dimensional face onto this ball without changing the rest of the facial dimension signature.
 If we intersect this Euclidean ball with a closed half-space whose boundary plane intersects the ball through its interior, then the intersection of the boundary plane with the ball will generate a two-dimensional face (see the leftmost image in Fig.~\ref{fig:constIllustrate}).

 Likewise, if we want to generate one-dimensional faces on our ball, instead of a half-space, we can intersect the ball with a cylinder, as shown in the middle image in Fig.~\ref{fig:constIllustrate}.
-Placing such objects strategically, we can generate faces of any dimension we like, as is shown in the rightmost image in Fig.~\ref{fig:constIllustrate} (also see Fig.~\ref{fig:faces} for a diagram that highlights the faces of this set that represent different dimensions).
-This construction can be generalised for any dimensional signature.
+Placing such objects strategically, we can generate faces of any dimension we like, as is shown in the rightmost image in Fig.~\ref{fig:constIllustrate} (also see Fig.~\ref{fig:faces} for a diagram which highlights the faces of this set that represent different dimensions).
+This construction can be generalised to realise any subset of nonegative integers as a facial dimension signature of a convex set.

 Let $I$ be a finite set of nonnegative integers, and assume that $0 = \min I < \max I = n$.
 Let $c,r>0$ be such that

 Notice that $r>c$ and that such numbers exist, for instance, $c = 1/\sqrt{2}$ and $r = 8/5$.
 The allowable values of $r$ and $c$ are sketched in Fig.~\ref{fig:rc}.